 By Clarke’s Theorem 10, there exist at least m pairs of different critical points of the functional ϕ.
 Since m is arbitrary, there exist infinitely many solutions of the problem (P), which concludes the proof. □

-), one can introduce similarly the notions of classical and weak solutions.
-In this case it is not difficult to verify that the weak solutions are critical points of the functional
+Concerning the problem (P1), one can introduce similarly the notions of classical and weak solutions.
+In this case it is not difficult to verify that the weak solutions are critical points of the functional defined as

 Proof of Theorem 4 By the Poincaré inequalities (7) we find that is an equivalent norm to in X and the functional is convex.